jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Employees need to understand what to be aware of (e.g. types of threats, such as phishing and free USB sticks), how to perform their jobs securely (e.g. encrypt sensitive data, physically protect valuable assets) and how security plays a role in the big picture (company reputation, profits,and losses)
     - Training should be mandatory and provided both to new employees and yearly (at a minimum) for ongoing training
     - Routine tests of operational security should be performed (such as phishing test campaigns, tailgating at company doors and social engineering tests)
+    - **Social engineering**: a form of attack that exploits human nature and behavior; the common social engineering principles are authority, intimidation, consensus, scarcity, familiarity, trust, and urgency;
+      - social engineering attacks include phishing, spear phishing, business email compromise (BEC), whaling, smishing, vishing, spam, shoulder surfing, invoice scams, hoaxes, impersonation, masquerading, tailgating, piggybacking, dumpster diving, identity fraud, typo squatting, and influence campaigns
-    - Social engineering: while many orgs don’t perform social engineering campaigns (testing employees using benign social engineering attempts) as part of security awareness, it is likely to gain traction.
+      - while many orgs don’t perform social engineering campaigns (testing employees using benign social engineering attempts) as part of security awareness, it is likely to gain traction
       - outside of campaigns, presenting social engineering scenarios and information is a common way to educate
     - Phishing: phishing campaigns are popular, and many orgs use third-party services to routinely test their employees with fake phishing emails
       - such campaigns produce valuable data, such as the percentage of employees who open the phishing email, the percentage who open attachments or click links, and the percentage who report the fake phishing email as malicious
-    - Security champions: the term “champion” has been gaining ground; orgs often use it to designate a person on a team who is a subject matter expert in a particular area or responsible for a specific area
+    - Security champions: the term "champion" has been gaining ground; orgs often use it to designate a person on a team who is a subject matter expert in a particular area or responsible for a specific area
       - e.g. somebody on the team could be a monitoring champion — they have deep knowledge around monitoring and evangelize the benefits of monitoring to the team or other teams
       - a security champion is a person responsible for evangelizing security, helping bring security to areas that require attention, and helping the team enhance their skills
     - Gamification: legacy training and education are typically based on reading and then answering multiple-choice questions to prove knowledge; gamification aims to make training and education more fun and engaging by packing educational material into a game